denfed/leaf-audio-pytorch/README.md

 ## Installation

-From the roo directory of this repo, run:
+From the root directory of this repo, run:

 ```
 pip install -e .